HoloLens 2 gestures for navigating a guide in Dynamics 365 Guides

 As you work with a guide, you will also have to use some gestures.
 This section lists the most important gestures.

 You can use air tap, together with gaze, to select apps, other holograms, and gaze/dwell buttons.
+Air tap is a gesture that's equivalent to a "click" with a mouse.
 To do an air tap, follow these steps.

 Gaze at a hologram.